-In order to uncover and bring you the (most) complete story of Datsun / Prince and Nissan in switzerland from the very beginning to today, i went through the major task of reading hundreds hundreds of documents, tracked down more than 350 Commercial register entries of more than 35 associated companies and spent hours in various online and physical archives and libraries.
+In order to uncover and bring you the (most) complete story of the Datsun, Prince and Nissan Brand and Cars in Switzerland from the very beginning to today, i went through the major task of reading hundreds of documents, tracked down more than 350 commercial register entries of more than 35 associated companies and spent hours in various online and physical archives and libraries.
 I’ve talked to dozens of involved people and collected hundreds of rare internal and public documents over the years to painstakingly puzzle it all together.

 Since the story grew quite big once i fell into the rabbithole of information, i decided to split it into different slices, which got released one by one.
 See the different chapters below and click the links to read them.

-I will of course update it whenever i find something new.
+I will of course update them whenever i find something new.
 And if you have any inputs, please let me know.

 Part 1: Prince Switzerland